 Places To Go in East Kansas

-Historic sites or interpretive facilities on the Santa Fe National Historic Trail in east Kansas (listed east to west) for you to visit:
+Historic sites or interpretive facilities on the Santa Fe National Historic Trail in east Kansas (listed east to west) for you to visit.
+Please contact each site before you go to obtain current information on closures, changes in hours, and fees.

 Shawnee Indian Mission State Historic Site, Fairway